 Should You Pay Off Debt Or Invest?

-In order to answer this question, we’re going to discuss a series of other questions with you.
+To answer this question, we’re going to discuss a series of key questions with you.

 If you’re deciding whether you should pay off debt or invest, take this into account: